 5. Arrange Processing

-All animals go to a USDA-approved slaughter facility.
+• All livestock animals go to a USDA-approved slaughter facility.
 Processing and wrapping costs are the buyer’s responsibility.
 The LMAAC will provide written cutting and wrapping choices which will be provided to the processor.

 6. Pay